featureform/featureform/README.md

 To check out how to run it in the cloud, follow our [Kubernetes deployment](https://docs.featureform.com/deployment/kubernetes).

-To try Featureform with Minikube, follow our [Minikube guide](https://docs.featureform.com/minikube)
+To try Featureform in a single docker container, follow our [docker quickstart guide](https://docs.featureform.com/deployment/quickstart-docker)

 ## Local